Free Professional Dog Training

-The mission of K-9 Placement and Assistance League, Inc. (K-9 PALS) is to provide humane care, forever homes, and advocacy for homeless and abandoned dogs in shelters and other dogs in need so that every dog will have a chance for a permanent loving home.
+The mission of K-9 Placement and Assistance League, Inc. (K-9 PALS) is to provide humane care, forever homes, and advocacy for homeless and abandoned dogs in county shelters and other dogs in need so that every dog will have a chance for a permanent loving home.

 Introduction, History, Goals, and Accomplishments

 K-9 PALS is an all-volunteer, non-profit organization that provides resources and services for dogs in many shelters and rescue organizations, and for dogs rescued by K-9 PALS.
 K-9 PALS does not have a shelter or facility location.
 Dogs that are rescued into K-9 PALS all live in foster homes until adopted, or in the case of hospice dogs who will live out their lives in a forever foster homes.

 K-9 PALS operates solely on donations to help achieve their mission.
 K-9 PALS receives no government subsidies or revenues from any business operations.

 The organization was founded in 2000, incorporated in December 2001, and received tax exempt 501c3 non profit status in July 2002.
 Our volunteers provide nearly 14,000 hours of service annually, which is equivalent to almost 5 full time employees.

 K-9 PALS provides veterinary care, food, daily comforts, dog behavior training, adoption promotion, rescue, adoption, rescue and advocacy for homeless and abandoned dogs of county shelters in Santa Barbara County and Ventura County, and other dogs in need.